mattfenwick/NMRPyStar/README.md

         print 'uh-oh, there was a problem with the string I gave it ... ', parsed

+### Python version ###

+This library was created for use with Python2.7.
+Although it may work with other Python versions, I haven't tried that.

 ### Reference ###

 Parser Combinators: a Practical Application for Generating Parsers for NMR Data